 KL: I dig driving across the country’s motley landscape, and I’ve been building rhizomatic connections with other artists and institutions along the road since 2016.
 Each chosen city center has its own schools of thought and material legacies to work with.

-What do you wish you learned in art school but weren’t taught?
+What do you wish you had learned in art school but weren’t taught?

 KL: Storing and cataloging a digital art archive!
 Keeping better records has made visible the totality and trajectory of my practice and has led me in some strange directions.